Browser Extensions

 Imagine you log into your Gmail account and find a suspicious email from your bank.
 The email is informing you about an unauthorized access to your account and is asking you to follow a link and provide your credentials to view the account access log.

 Since you are savvy, you know that this email is probably a phishing scam.
-Even though you know that this is a scam, you are committed to helping others, so you right click on the suspicious link and select the Scan with VirusTotal option from the context menu.
+Even though you know that this is a scam, you are committed to helping others, so you right click on the suspicious link and select the Scan selected link option from the context menu.

 This will open a new tab in the same browser window.
 This tab will show the report for the requested URL scan.
 Note that the scanning process will also download the file/site of the target link, so do not forget to click on the View downloaded file analysis link.